Download UPSC Provisional Answer Key 2026: QPRep Portal Update

-UPSC will release the Provisional Answer Key for Civil Services Prelims 2026 immediately after the exam on 24 May 2026.
+UPSC released the Provisional Answer Key for Civil Services Prelims 2026 on 27 May, 2026.
 Candidates may raise objections on QPRep site with supporting papers from three legitimate sources until 6 PM on 31st May 2026.
 Here is what the new policy entails for civil services candidates, explained.

 UPSC Prelims